project-trans/MtF-wiki/README-EN.md

 MtF (Male-to-Female), transgender female, refers to a female whose assigned sex is male when she was born.

-MtF Wiki is committed to becoming a free, open and continuously updated transgender knowledge integration site, where you can learn about all kinds of medicine and medical knowledge, female common sense, and other things.
+MtF Wiki is committed to becoming a free, open, and continuously updated transgender knowledge integration site, where you can learn about all kinds of medicine and medical knowledge, female common sense, and other things.

 The current MtF Wiki is in its infancy.
-Various materials may not be complete, and there may even be some errors.
-Welcome all enthusiastic sisters to join us and contribute to the development of MtF Wiki.
+Various materials may not be completed, and there may even be some errors.
+Welcome all enthusiastic sisters to join us and contribute to the MtF Wiki.

 As for the original intention of building this website, in addition to providing a knowledge platform for the majority of MtF groups, it is also eager for others to affirm the setting of gender conversion.